UnicoLab/FlowyML/docs/advanced/debugging.md

 # Debugging Tools 🐛

-UniFlow provides interactive debugging tools that let you pause pipelines, inspect state, and fix issues without restarting from scratch.
+flowyml provides interactive debugging tools that let you pause pipelines, inspect state, and fix issues without restarting from scratch.

 > [!NOTE]
 > **What you'll learn**: How to debug pipelines like standard Python code
 >
-> **Key insight**: Distributed pipelines are notoriously hard to debug.
-UniFlow brings the "IDE experience" to pipelines.
+> **Key insight**: Distributed pipelines are notoriously hard to debug. flowyml brings the "IDE experience" to pipelines.

 ## Why Interactive Debugging Matters